thieu1995/IntelELM/README.md

 ### Examples

+* End-to-end tutorials can be found inside [notebooks](notebooks) directory.

-In this section, we will explore the usage of the IntelELM model with the assistance of a dataset.
+* In this section, we will explore the usage of the IntelELM model with the assistance of a dataset.
 While all the preprocessing steps mentioned below can be replicated using Scikit-Learn, we have implemented some utility functions to provide users with convenience and faster usage.

 #### Combine IntelELM Models like a with scikit-learn functions